Virtual Accounting

 One more real limitation is perception.
 Since composition dealers are not allowed to collect GST, their invoices do not provide any input tax benefit to the buyers.
 Hence, big distributors, wholesalers, or corporate clients refrain from buying from them.

-In case the majority of your customers are other registered businesses, it might limit your potential client base.
-The Composition Scheme is inclined to be suitable for business to consumer (B2C) traders and service providers who sell directly to the end customers.
+If the majority of your customers are other registered businesses, it might limit your potential client base.
+The Composition Scheme tends to be suitable for business-to-consumer (B2C) traders and service providers who sell directly to end customers.

 Conclusion

-The Composition Scheme is a model of its promise of simplicity less number of returns, reduced rates, and less paperwork.
-Nevertheless, the simplicity comes with a drawback.
-It is an appropriate solution for small, locally focused businesses that are looking for a straightforward way to comply with GST without getting into the details of complex tax procedures.
+It is an appropriate solution for small, locally focused businesses that are looking for a straightforward way to comply with GST without getting into complex tax procedures.

-On the other hand, if you have a plan to go beyond your state, serve B2B clients, or take your business to the next level, the regular GST structure might be more beneficial for you in the long run.
-The main thing is to assess your business’s future before deciding.
+On the other hand, if you plan to expand beyond your state, serve B2B clients, or scale your business, the regular GST structure might be more beneficial in the long run.
+The main thing is to assess your business's future before deciding.

 FAQ on the Composition Scheme under GST